poiyomi/PoiyomiDocs/docs/general/faq.md

 Yes!
 However, make sure to select `.poiyomi/Poiyomi Toon World` as the shader so that it can receive and contribute to Global Illumination.
 This special shader variant includes all features in the Free version, with one minor difference; it exposes a category called `Shading -> Baked Lighting` that houses all the GI settings.

 You may want to consider setting it to Realistic Shading from the Shading settings so that it can look it’s best with Baked Lighting.

+### I've un-tagged a property that I don't want to be animated, but it still animates regardless.
+Why does it still animate while in Play Mode?

+You may have left the Material Unlocked.
+When a Material is Unlocked, all animated properties, regardless of it's animation tag, are still exposed in Play Mode.

+To test your Animator against animated properties that are no longer tagged with `A` or `RA`, Lock your Material(s) prior to starting Play Mode.

 ## Unity Editor